 “When you see statistics such as the fact that over 80% of drowning victims in Canada could swim but weren’t wearing a flotation device, or the fact that alcohol is a factor in over 40% of boating fatalities it’s a stark reminder that when it comes to boating safety, excuses don’t float,” says Bruce Hayne (Executive Director).
 “Whether you boat on a lake, a river or the ocean, British Columbia is a fantastic place to get out on the water, but it’s important to do it safely so that a great day on the water is just that – a wonderful memory with family or friends.”

 There are easy and affordable safe boating courses available online and everyone on the water should remember some basic tips:

 Always wear a properly fitted personal flotation device

 Never drink or consume recreational drugs and boat

 Be prepared with proper safety equipment on board and make a “Float Plan” ensuring someone knows when you are due back

 Be aware of the risks of cold water especially early in the season

 Recreational boating can be an extraordinary experience, but comes with inherent risk.
 Whatever on water activity you enjoy, and whether you buy, borrow or rent, you're responsible to ensure you're well-trained and informed about staying safe.

-The go-to resource is Transport Canada’s Safe Boating Guide.
+Do you want to start boating but you are not sure what you need to do to get a boat ready for Canada’s waterways?
+The best resource is Transport Canada’s Safe Boating Guide.
 You can also click on your preferred on-water activity pictured below for the minimum safety equipment required.
-Boat Notes offers a shorter version of the guide, checklist and an app.

-- Beware of Cold Water Risks.
-Cold water is a significant risk.
+Beware of cold water risks.
 Learn how to protect yourself.